timesize/monster-oop/01-front-end-basics/jquery-dom-manipulation/27-28/README.md

 Take a look at [this Comparison of jQuery and Vanilla JS](http://bl.ocks.org/joyrexus/7307312) .
 Here are some of the basic differences:

 **Selecting Elements**

+Note: the jQuery variables below are named with `$` at the beginning in order to indicate that they're jQuery created objects.
+This is a convention, not required syntax.
 ```js
 // jquery
 var $divs = $('div');